colevandersWands/dom-tutor/README.md

 # [DOM Tutor](https://janke-learning.org/dom-tutor)

-A super simple little site to help you understand the DOM one snippet at a time.
+A little site to help you understand the DOM one snippet at a time.

 How to use it?
 1. Follow [this link](https://janke-learning.org/dom-tutor) for the live study site.